purescript-isomers/purescript-isomers/README.md

 type ResponseCodec a = (a -> HTTPResponse) /\ (HTTPResponse -> Maybe a)
 ```

-These codecs (I'm using `Duplex` term in the codebase following Nate's convention) allow us to send and receive data through HTTP channel (In the lib the representation is a bit more complicated than that because we have different encodings on the client than on the server of `HTTPRequest` and `HTTPResponse`.
-We also care about portability / extensibility  of our encodings on the server side - we don't want to loose the power of the HTTP itself and underlining PS backend at hand.
-We want to preserve possibly to handle binary data transfers and their decoders [think `multipart` + `formidable` on `node.js` as an example], we want to allow streaming, we don't want to restricts our backend to be only `JS` etc.).
+These codecs (I'm using `Duplex` term in the codebase following Nate's convention) allow us to send and receive data through HTTP channel.
+In the lib the representation is a bit [more complicated than that][1].

 ### Single endpoint